|

 Academic staff and post doctorate mobility will lead to professional development of grant holders, especially through exchange of good practices in pedagogy and research.
 Host and home universities will receive new ideas on how to broaden the curricula and courses offered for students.
 These results contribute to the development of both home and host universities: experiences of grant holders lead to higher degree of innovation in teaching and research and increase the international cooperation capacity on personal and institutional level.

 Target group 2 and 3 grant holders outside the academic sphere will increase their intellectual capacity and explore European cultures and values.
-The international experience increases the capacity of their home organisations and further disseminates the experiences of the grant holders.
+The international experience increases the capacity of their home organizations and further disseminates the experiences of the grant holders.

 Host institutions benefit academically from the exchange of experience and good practices in pedagogy and research.
 Non-mobile students have the possibility to participate in lectures given by visiting experts and increase personal intellectual capital and academic skills, contributing to their institutions and society.
 Host institutions will also participate in intercultural dialogue contributing to the promotion of European values and better understanding of Russia.